Dounial/DounialsKDEContributions/README.md

-# DounialsKDEDolphinServiceMenus
+# DounialsKDEContributions
-Dounials KDE Dolphin Service Menus
+Dounials KDE Dolphin Service Menus & mini-programs (Widgets)

 To be used on Linux Arch [KDE] & [Plasma]